Could be caused by:

 Never apply a higher voltage than the specified operating voltage for the encoder.

 The EL5042 can supply 5V or 9V.
-The default setting is 5V and in order to change the setting to 9V a special sequence need to be executed (see below and the EL5042 manual).
+The default setting is 5V, and in order to change the setting to 9V, a special sequence needs to be executed (see below and the EL5042 manual).

 The voltage cannot be different on the two channels.
 A change to 9V will apply to both channels!